plan4hub/yoda/docs/MANUAL.md

 Per default, all issues in the selected repos are considered.
 It is possible to specify a label filter as a comma-separate list of label values (logical AND assumed).
 E.g. "T1 - Defect" to show only defects, if you labeling standard denotes defects with a "T1 - Defect" label.
 If you prefix label(s) in the list with a minus (-), issues marked with such label(s) are excluded.

+As a special filtering feature, you may filter also using regular expressions.
+If you specify in the comma-separated list a value starting `^` (or `-^` for negative match), the subsequent regular expression will be used as filter.

 For a given date, you have the option of splitting issues into several bars based on a regular expression working on issues labels.
 The primary intention is to split based on  issue severity.
 It is recommended to have a good standard for these.
 If your labeling standard uses "S1 - Urgent", "S2 - High", "S3 - Medium", and "S4 - Low" respectively for severity labels, then putting "^S[1-4] -" will create one bar per severity value encountered.

 Instead of a regular expression, it is also possible to split issues into bars by simply specifying a comma-separate list of labels.
 Example: "bug, feature".